Matlock: Doctor saved life of teenager stabbed in neck at bar

 Judge Shaun Smith KC, sentencing Hill, said: "In one single slash, you managed to cause incredible damage to the neck [of the victim].
 How you did not kill him is completely fortuitous.

 "The incredible work from a doctor who lived five minutes away, came to the scene and saved his life.
-He must have been his guardian angel."
+He must have been his angel on that particular night."

 Hill was later arrested at an address in Dale Road following a stand-off with police where the defendant "held people hostage".